valdopurde/NTD2018-appium/README.md

 * Install Maven
 * Clone Test repository https://github.com/valdopurde/NTD2018-appium
 * Launch appium 1.7
+* Type "env" into cmd and see that Java_home and Android_home are set

-Lets see if it works:
+* Lets see if it works:
 Launch command (!please note that there is NO space after the apk and before &):
 ```
 set APP=C:\Users\*user_name*\Documents\GitHub\NTD2018-appium\app\MyReaction.
 apk& mvn clean install
 ```

-## Detailed guide for Mac:
+# Detailed guide for Mac:

 ### Install command line tool
 ```